 "Pie pumpkins" are smaller, sweeter, less grainy textured pumpkins than the usual jack-o-lantern types.
-Grocery stores usually carry them in late September through December in the U.S. Note: the Libby's can of cooked pumpkin is just there for reference - it is the small can, so that gives you an idea of the size of a typical pie pumpkin.
+Grocery stores usually carry them in late September through December in the U.S. In some parts of the country, they are also called sugar pumpkins or even "cheese pumpkins".
+Go figure that one.
+Note: the Libby's can of cooked pumpkin is just there for reference - it is the small can, so that gives you an idea of the size of a typical pie pumpkin.
 They're only about 6 to 8 inches in diameter (about 20 to 24 inches in circumference).
-If you're in a pinch and can't find a pie pumpkin, here's a tip: butternut squash taste almost the same!
+TIP: If you're in a pinch and can't find a pie pumpkin, here's a tip: butternut squash taste almost the same!
 Commercial canned pumpkin is from a variety of butternut, not true pumpkins!
-If you DO use a regular Jack O' Lantern type pumpkin, you may need to add about 25% more sugar and run the cooked pumpkin through a blender or food processor to help smooth it out.
+If you insist on using a regular Jack O' Lantern type pumpkin, you may need to add about 25% more sugar and run the cooked pumpkin through a blender or food processor to help smooth it out.
 Just like selecting any squash, look for one that is firm, no bruises or soft spots, and a good orange color.
-One 8" pie pumpkin usually makes one 9 inch pie!
+One 6" pie pumpkin usually makes one 10 inch deep dish pie and a bit extra; or two 9 inch shallow pies!
+If you have extra goop, you can always pour it into greased baking pans and make a crustless mini pie with the excess (and the cooked pies do freeze well!)
+If you live in the Far East (Thailand, Japan, Korea, Hong Kong, etc.) and cannot get a pumpkin or a butternut squash, I'm told that Japanese pumpkins make a great substitute.
+Just cube the meat into small cubes and steam them for 35 minutes.
+The rest of the preparation is the same and I'm told the taste is great.
 Step 2 - Prepare the pumpkin for cooking Wash the exterior of the pumpkin in cool or warm water, no soap.

 Cut the pumpkin in half.
 A serrated knife and a sawing motion works best - a smooth knife is more likely to slip and hurt you!
 A visitor suggests using a hand saw.